-- (1) Goods and services may only be procured by way of - - (a) Petty Cash purchases, up to a transaction value of R200.00 (All applicable taxes included) - (b) One written quotation for procurement of a transaction value over R200.00 up to R2000.00 (all applicable taxes included) with compliance of PPP Regulation 22 - (c) Three written quotations for procurement of a transaction value over R2 000.00 up to R30 000.00 (all applicable taxes included); with compliance of PPP Regulation 22
+- (1) Goods and services may only be procured by way of - - (a) Petty Cash purchases, up to a transaction value of R200.00 (All applicable taxes included) - (b) One written quotation for procurement of a transaction value over R200.00 up to R2000.00 (all applicable taxes included) with compliance of PPP Regulation 22

-- (d) Formal written quotation with 7 days advert for procurement of a transaction value over R30 000.00 up to R200 000.00 (all applicable taxes included); with compliance of PPP Regulation 22, The invitation for quotation must include the preference point system plus special goals for which point can be claimed and proof required from the supplier to substantiate the claim and - (e) A formal competitive bidding process for - i.
-Procurement above a transaction value of R200 000-01 (All applicable taxes included); and - ii. the procurement of long-term contracts. - (a) The preferential points as per the requirements of the Preferential Procurement Policy Framework Act 2000; Preferential Procurement Regulations, 2022 will be applied as follows to the competitive bidding process in (d) and (e) above: - a. the 80/20 points system shall apply for procurement to the value of R50 000 000.00 (all applicable taxes included), and - b. the 90/10 points system shall apply for procurement to the value in excess of R50 000 000.00(all applicable taxes included). - (2) The accounting officer may, in writing- - (a) lower, but not increase, the different threshold values specified in subparagraph (1)(a) to (c); or - (b) direct that - - (i) written or verbal quotations be obtained for any specific procurement of a transaction value lower than R2 000; - (ii) formal written price quotations be obtained for any specific procurement of a transaction value lower than R30 000; or - (iii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R200 000. - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
-When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction. - (4) Variation Order: In cases where the estimated value of the envisaged changes in purchase does not vary more than 15% of the total value of the original contract, the contractor may be instructed to deliver the goods or render the services as such, in compliance with the MFMA Circular no 62.

-(5) ROTATION OF SERVICE PROVIDERS FROM THE PANEL
+- (c) Three written quotations must be obtainable telephonically or email for procurement of a transaction value over R2 000.00 up to R30 000.00 (all applicable taxes included); with compliance of PPP Regulation 22 - (d) Formal written quotation with 7 days advert for procurement of a transaction value over R30 000.00 up to R300 000.00 (all applicable taxes included); with compliance of PPP Regulation 22, The invitation for quotation must include the preference point system plus special goals for which point can be claimed and proof required from the supplier to substantiate the claim and - (e) A formal competitive bidding process for - i.
+Procurement above a transaction value of R300 000-01 (All applicable taxes included); and - ii. the procurement of long-term contracts. - (a) The preferential points as per the requirements of the Preferential Procurement Policy Framework Act 2000; Preferential Procurement Regulations, 2022 will be applied as follows to the competitive bidding process in (d) and (e) above: - a. the 80/20 points system shall apply for procurement to the value of R50 000 000.00 (all applicable taxes included), and - b. the 90/10 points system shall apply for procurement to the value in excess of R50 000 000.00(all applicable taxes included). - (2) The accounting officer may, in writing- - (a) lower, but not increase, the different threshold values specified in subparagraph (1)(a) to (c); or - (b) direct that - - (i) written or verbal quotations be obtained for any specific procurement of a transaction value lower than R2 000; - (ii) formal written price quotations be obtained for any specific procurement of a transaction value lower than R30 000 to R300 000; or - (iv) a competitive bidding process be followed for any specific procurement of a transaction value more than R300 000. - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
+When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction. - (4) Variation Order: In cases where the estimated value of the envisaged changes in purchase does not vary more than 15% of the total value of the original contract, the contractor may be instructed to deliver the goods or render the services as such, in compliance with the MFMA Circular no 62. - (5) ROTATION OF SERVICE PROVIDERS FROM THE PANEL

-- (i) Quotation should be requested from the panel of service providers on a rotation basis depending on the nature and size of the project. - (ii) For construction, all CIDB requirement and CIDB Grading should be followed.
+- (i) Quotation should be requested from the panel of service providers on a rotation basis depending on the nature and size of the project. - (ii) For construction, all CIDB requirement and CIDB Grading should be followed. - (iii) quotations from the panel can be requested telephonically or email from at least three or more service providers from the list. - (iv) SOP's should be followed when appointing service providers from the pool of service providers.